 How to Know When Cucumbers Are Ready to Harvest.
 The above is very good for predicting the approximate dates when harvesting can begin, always considering the climate of each location and growing conditions.

-But in small-scale family crops and expert home gardeners, like our readers, all this information may not be necessary.
-It is very easy to tell at a glance whether the cucumbers are ready to be harvested or whether you still have to wait.
+But this information may not be necessary for small-scale family crops and expert home gardeners like our readers.
+At a glance, it is straightforward to tell whether the cucumbers are ready to be harvested or whether you still have to wait.

 As this vegetable is consumed in an unripe or green state, once the cucumbers appear on the plant, they can be harvested.